KikoRiki: Panda and Krash

-New Season
+New season

-After 8 years of break, the show has been renewed for official 3rd season, which serves as a continuation for the original 2D animated series; it has been sponsored by Yandex and the new 52 episodes will be available exclusively on a streaming service Kinopoisk HD.
+After a 8-year hiatus, the show has been renewed for a fourth season, which serves as a continuation for the original 2D animated series; it has been sponsored by Yandex and the new 52 episodes will be available exclusively on a streaming service Kinopoisk HD.

-Broadcast and streaming

-In the United States of America, the 4Kids dub aired as part of The CW4Kids programming block on The CW from September 13, 2008, to November 14, 2009.
-The FUN Union dub became available on YouTube since May 14, 2018.

 Merchandise

 Character stickers on bananas depicting a Kikoriki character holding a peeled banana have been used by Russian company Navkus (Навкус) and a banana sticker promoting the show has the line "Poprobuy Mul'tik Na Vkus" ("Taste the Cartoon").

 Video game

 A Club Penguin-like video game based on the series was released and titled Shararam.
 An English version of the game was released under the title of RolyPolyLand.